zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/search-query-get/filtering/basic-filtering-operators.md

 ## Tips on Using Basic Operators with JSON and ARRAY Fields{#tips-on-using-basic-operators-with-json-and-array-fields}

-While the basic operators in Milvus are versatile and can be applied to scalar fields, they can also be effectively used with the keys and indexes in the JSON and ARRAY fields.
+While the basic operators in Zilliz Cloud clusters are versatile and can be applied to scalar fields, they can also be effectively used with the keys and indexes in the JSON and ARRAY fields.

 For example, if you have a `product` field that contains multiple keys like `price`, `model`, and `tags`, always reference the key directly: